Vaccination and Homeopathy

 4. Vaccine overview

-The UK introduced the killed or inactivated polio virus vaccine (IPV; Salk vaccine) in 1956, but replaced it in 1962 with the cheaper but more dangerous oral polio virus vaccine (OPV; Sabin vaccine), which contains the live virus.
+The UK introduced the killed or inactivated poliovirus vaccine (IPV; Salk vaccine) in 1956, but replaced it in 1962 with the cheaper but more dangerous oral poliovirus vaccine (OPV; Sabin vaccine), which contains the ‘live virus’.
 OPV was also favoured because IPV had been linked to childhood leukaemia (Karpasea-Jones, 2006, p.
 16).
-From 1970, the OPV used in the UK was causing more cases of paralysis than the disease itself (Halvorsen, 2007, p.
-66).
-Polio virus is also one of the many causes of sudden floppy weakness (acute flaccid paralysis, or AFP) in babies.
-According to the US Centers for Disease Control (CDC), 87% of polio cases in the US between 1973 and 1983 were caused by the vaccine, as were all but a few imported cases since then, most of them in fully vaccinated individuals (Phillips, 2001).
+From 1970, the OPV used in the UK was causing more cases of paralysis than the disease itself (Halvorsen, 2020, p.
+103).
+Poliovirus is also one of the many causes of sudden floppy weakness (acute flaccid paralysis, or AFP) in babies.
+According to the US Centers for Disease Control and Prevention (CDC), 87% of polio cases in the US between 1973 and 1983 were caused by the vaccine, as were all but a few imported cases since then, most of them in fully vaccinated individuals (Phillips, 2001).

 Following the introduction of vaccination, the criteria for diagnosing someone as having polio became much stricter.
 People who don’t make the grade are more likely to be diagnosed as suffering from a rare paralysing disorder of the nerves called Guillain-Barré syndrome (GBS), which causes very similar symptoms.
 Dr Richard Halvorsen writes:

 Though GBS is not thought to be an infectious disease, ‘outbreaks’ of GBS have occurred in countries following mass polio immunisation campaigns.
 In Central and South America the number of cases of polio fell impressively from 930 to 6 a year between 1986 and 1991.
-But the number of AFP cases (including a large number of GBS cases), equally impressively, more than doubled from 1000 to over 2000 a year during the same period.
+But the number of AFP cases (including a large number of GBS cases), equally impressively, more than doubled from 1000 to over 2000 a year during the same period, more than accounting for the fall in the number of polio cases.
 A similar trend has been seen more recently in India. ...
 The live-virus vaccine was introduced to China in 1971, following which the numbers of polio cases started to slowly fall.
-But the numbers of people diagnosed with GBS increased ten-fold. (p.
-69)
+But the numbers of people diagnosed with GBS increased tenfold. (pp. 105-6)

-These outbreaks of GBS may have been side-effects of the polio vaccine, or polio proper, or live-virus vaccine infections.
+These outbreaks of GBS may have been side-effects of the polio vaccine or polio proper.

-The WHO declared Europe polio free in 2002, but this refers only to the wild virus.
-People can still become paralyzed from the live virus of the polio vaccine in a ‘polio-free’ area.
+The WHO declared Europe polio free in 2002, but this refers only to the wild ‘virus’.
+People can still become paralyzed from the polio vaccine in a ‘polio-free’ area.
 The live-virus vaccine is still being used in the developing world as it is cheaper and easier to administer.
 The WHO originally set a target date of 2000 for the global eradication of polio, but has since postponed the date many times.
-Cases of wild polio were reported in some 16 third world countries in 2005.
+Cases of wild polio were reported in some 16 undeveloped countries in 2005.
 The WHO put the total number of confirmed polio cases in that year at 1979, and attributed 250 to 500 of them to the live-virus vaccine – but both figures are probably underestimates, not least because many cases of polio are not being diagnosed as such.

 90% of Indian children under five have received at least four doses of live polio vaccine.